 For PDF files, open the file in Adobe Acrobat Reader and go to File / Properties and you can find Safetica classification under the Custom tab:

 How to remove metadata classification

-In case you want to remove metadata-based data classification from your files, you can use the standard Context tag removal feature available in the Safetica Management Console under DLP / Data categories.
+In case you want to remove metadata-based data classification from your files, you can use the standard Context tag removal feature available in the Safetica Management Console under Protection / Data categories.